CdrikPxL/RetroDiction/README.md

 - **Compatibility:** Compatible with Windows, Linux and Mac Operating systems and any variation based on these systems.
 - **Origanization:** Ability to organize a very large amount of systems and roms in an easy to understand format plus arranging things in a way which makes it easy to find and access desired rom with minimal effort.

+## Installation
+1. Download the latest version of Attract-Mode from this thread: http://forum.attractmode.org/index.php?topic=2324.0
+2. Download Leap plugin and place it in the appropriate place: https://github.com/keilmillerjr/leap-plugin
+3. Download this layout, unzip it and place in Attract-Mode folder.
+4. Run Attract-Mode and turn on the Leap plugin.
+5. Link the displays to appropriate layout nut file.
+  - layout.nut: The main/ start display
+  - platforms.nut: Used in platforms i.e. Arcades, Computers, Collections, Consoles and Handhelds
+  - system.nut: Used in system e.g. Atari 2600, Sega Genesis etc
+  **Note: You can use the attract.am and attract.cfg in /extras either directly or in case of later as a template**

+## Controls
+---

+## Contents of Downloaded Zip
+- **extras:** Includes pre-made attract.cfg, attract.am, default-display.cfg and default-emulator.cfg files.
+Includes fonts utilized in layout
+and some images which can be used as template.
+- **layouts:** Includes the retrodiction layout with all the images.
+- **scraper:** System overviews are stored in "scraper/@/overviews" when using nested displays.
+Folder has overviews in simple text files.
+For the moment I am using Chiculeo's ES theme overviews and Chicuelo-Mix layout overviews but they are place-holders and will chnage in future.
+- **sounds:** Sound files used in theme.

 ## Credits

 ### Artwork

 #### System Flyers
 All System Flyers are from viking's excellent Nostalgia Background Set (16:9).
 Exceptions are listed sperately below.
 Originally the source material was videos in 1920x1080, for this theme single frameshots were utilized after applying some filters on them.